University of Sheffield-Bayero University Kano-Aminu Kano Teaching Hospital partnership

-The project though very successful, had a few challenges including the raging Boko haram insurgency during most of the life span of the project.
-The volunteer trainers had to make several last minute change to their travel plans to avoid newly identified terrorist hotspots.
+Though the project has been very successful, we’ve had a few challenges including the raging Boko haram insurgency that severely disrupted the planned sessions of the training because of newly identified terrorist hotspots.